 Provide sewing training and living wage work for refugees creating high-quality soft goods for private-label designers.

 What do we do?

 Open Arms Studio is a textile manufacturer offering advanced sewing training and employing refugees in Austin, Texas, at a fair-wage.
 We offer like-minded socially and environmentally conscious brands the opportunity to make Open Arms part of their story.
 By becoming a partner, companies can not only add the value of local US-Made manufacturing to their brand, but simultaneously can help support refugees through safe, dignified employment.
 Open Arms manufacturing practices ensure a top-quality product through a highly skilled production team.

 We work with numerous designers for projects of varying sizes that have included home goods, bags, apparel, baby wraps and utilitarian items like covers for car seats and yoga mats.
-We are proud of our year-round partnerships with global home goods retailer IKEA and local socially conscious designers Miranda Bennett Studio, Newton Supply Company and Smitten Wovens.
+We are proud of our year-round partnerships with local socially conscious designers Miranda Bennett Studio, Newton Supply Company, togethersegal and Tew Teg, as well as a past partnership with IKEA and Smitten with Wovens.
 We were IKEA's first US-based social enterprise partner and have been producing for all Texas IKEA stores since 2015.
 As of early 2018, we expanded to partnering with additional IKEAs in Tennessee and Florida, to total eight stores.